Alumni have access to Lancaster Online, where you can check and update your details, connect with university friends and access free online resources.

 Have you considered other options than doing the MSc at Lancaster University Leipzig?

-First of all, I really wanted to do a Master’s degree in Computer Science.
+First of all, I really wanted to do a Master’s degree related to Computer Science.
 Besides Lancaster University Leipzig, I also looked at other universities in Europe.
 But in the end I decided to stay here because it is a great advantage that the Master’s programme here takes only one year instead of two and a half years at other universities.
 I thought: What if I take the risk of leaving my comfortable flat in Leipzig and I don’t like it in the other city and at the other university?
 And then I would have to spend so much time there and not like it.
 So I talked to my parents and told them I really like it here and I want to stay here!

 How is the workload and the day to day life compared to your Bachelor’s studies?